 In adults, symptoms may not develop until the disorder has been present for some time.
 The most common symptoms in adults include weakness and bone pain.

 Most often, some damage to bones or kidney tissue has occurred before the diagnosis is made.

 Diagnosis of Fanconi Syndrome

 The symptoms and a test that shows abnormalities in the blood (such as a high level of acid) or urine (such as a high level of glucose) may lead a doctor to suspect Fanconi syndrome.
 The diagnosis is confirmed when high levels of glucose (despite a normal blood glucose), phosphates, and amino acids are detected in the urine.

 Treatment of Fanconi Syndrome

-Kidney transplantation Kidney Transplantation Kidney transplantation is the most common type of solid organ transplantation.
-(See also Overview of Transplantation.)
-The primary indication for kidney transplantation is End-stage renal failure... read more has been successful in treating renal failure.
-However, when cystinosis is the underlying disease, progressive damage may continue in other organs and eventually result in death.
+Kidney transplantation Kidney Transplantation Kidney transplantation is the removal of a healthy kidney from a living or recently deceased person and then its transfer into a person with end-stage kidney failure.
+(See also Overview of Transplantation... read more may be lifesaving if a child with the disorder develops kidney failure, but if cystinosis is the underlying disease, progressive damage may continue in other organs and eventually result in death.